6 Ways Cyberattacks Can Hurt Your Business

-In the article, let us take a deep dive and understand the impact of cyberattacks on your business and ways to prevent it.
+In the article, let us take a deep dive and understand the impact of cyberattacks on your business and ways to prevent them.

 Cyber-attacks cause outages.
 Your employees could be locked out of their systems, unable to access critical business data.
 And the size of the outage and productivity loss will vary depending upon the nature and scope of the attack – from minor disruptions to business processes grinding to a halt.
 For instance, the recent cyber-attack on Georgia caused two of its national TV channels, TV Imedi and TV Maestro, to go off-air for several hours.

 Additionally, your IT team’s regular work comes to a halt as they must focus on cleanup, determining the root causes of the attack, and fix the vulnerabilities.

 Loss of customer’s confidential information and crucial business information

 Data is the new oil and attackers are finding new ways to gain access to confidential customer data and critical business information such as patents, business secrets, employee records, etc. A successful cyber-attack could lock you out of your company’s critical databases and attackers’ may demand a hefty ransom to restore your access.
 Or, a malware introduced through the attack may alter, erase or overwrite your database, costing you extensive time, money, and other resources in recovery.

 Cyber-attacks cause a severe loss of customer trust, brand loyalty, shareholder trust, and overall reputation.
 Most customers and shareholders may not want to be associated with your business anymore owing to either the losses they have directly faced from the attack or the potential losses they could face if they continue to associate with your brand.

 Successful data breaches may also lead to confidential customer data being used for fraudulent financial activities, identity theft or sold in the black market and so on, causing a reputational loss to your business.
 The Yahoo breach and the Marriott breach exposed over 500 million customer records and dented their businesses in a big way.